guptaanu412/example-course-specs/README.md

 then derive a point-form outline for the entire course from them.
 This is also when you will consolidate the datasets your formative assessments have used.

-Output: an instructional sequence and dataset summary.
+Checkin: an instructional sequence and dataset summary.

 Note:

+- The final outline should be at the chapter and lesson (video) level, i.e., one major bullet point for each of the 4-5 chapters with 4-5 minor bullet points for the video lessons.
-- It is common to double back and change assessments in this stage so that they can share datasets, and/or to modify datasets to make them shareable.
+- It's common to change assessments in this stage so that they can share datasets, or to modify datasets to make them shareable.
 - You are likely to discover things you forgot to list earlier during this stage, so don't be surprised if you have to double back a few times.
-- The final outline should be at the chapter and lesson (video) level, i.e., one major bullet point for each of the 4-5 chapters with 4-5 minor bullet points for the video lessons.

 </em>